payfazz/docker-sh/README.md

 # Docker utility script

-This is simple POSIX script for managing docker container, just like `docker-compose`.
+This is simple POSIX script for managing docker container, just like `docker-compose` for single container, but more powerful.

-Because this is POSIX shell script, the possibility is limitless
+Because this is POSIX shell script, the possibility is limitless.

+This approach is inspired by openrc, PKGBUILD, and APKBUILD spec file.

-This script is written with POSIX shell standard, so it will work with `bash`, `ash`, `dash` or any shell that follow POSIX standard
+This script is written with POSIX shell standard, so it will work with `bash`, `ash`, `dash` or any shell that follow POSIX standard.

 ## How to install